 With a wide array of Agile project management tools on the market, it is tempting to go ahead and choose one right from the beginning.
 But my advice is not to hurry.
 First, you should choose and set your method, run an iteration or two.

 This way you will have a clear understanding of what you need from an Agile tool and will be able to choose one that fits your needs exactly.
 Instead of going from tool to tool and ultimately deciding Agile does not work for you just because you can’t find an acceptable solution to run it.

 4 – Not Realizing the Difference Between Project Manager and Scrum Master

-A very common mistake among former traditional project management practitioners is assuming project manager and Scrum master are the same thing.
+A widespread mistake among former traditional project management practitioners is assuming project manager and Scrum master are the same things.
 Instead of reassigning roles, the old project managers are just told they will be Scrum masters from now on.

-In reality the difference between these roles is quite large and should not be overlooked.
-Otherwise you will be stuck with a Scrum team that does not have the autonomy and support it needs to function properly.
+In reality, the difference between these roles is quite significant and should not be overlooked.
+Otherwise, you will be stuck with a Scrum team that does not have the autonomy and support it needs to function correctly.